 At the bachelor's degree level, psychiatry majors are not available.
-To prepare for acceptance to psychiatric medical school, undergraduates may wish to study psychology, biology, chemistry and organic chemistry.
+To prepare for acceptance to psychiatric medical doctoral program, undergraduates may wish to study psychology, biology, chemistry and organic chemistry.
 This learning must be complemented by a set of pre-med courses to qualify for medical school; experience with laboratory work is also expected.
 Other requirements include a high undergraduate GPA, letters of recommendation, an interview and satisfactory scores on the Medical College Admissions Test (MCAT).
+Doctoral students must complete a residency and have extensive clinical training.

 Doctor of Medicine